Identity Project Notre Dame (idND)

 The Edith Stein Project is only possible with the hard work and dedication of many students who are passionate about the conference.
 If you are inspired by what you experience at the conference, we encourage you to share your talents and gifts for the planning of next year's conference.
 Please contact email@example.com if you are interested!

 In addition to its signature event, the Edith Stein Project, idND hosts bi-weekly meetings throughout the year.
-Meetings are held in the Lafortune Student Center.
+This semester meetings will focus on the theme Striving for Sanctity.
+Meetings are BP Hall 24 Hour Space.
 Please contact firstname.lastname@example.org to join the email listserve and keep updated on regular meetings.
 We hope you will join us for fellowship and conversation!